kerstin-w/Travel-Africa/TESTING.md

   - [#5](https://github.com/kerstin-w/Travel-Africa/issues/5) I can view a list of highlights posts so that I can select one to read.

     On the **Home Page** the user has the option to select 1 of 6 featured posts.
-The admin user can select featured posts either in the admin panel or on the post update page.
+The admin can select posts to be featured posts either in the admin panel or on the post update page.

     <img src="documentation/testing/user-stories/featured.png" width="500px" style="margin: 20px;">
     <img src="documentation/testing/user-stories/featured-admin.png" width="500px" style="margin: 20px;">